BananMango/Algorithms_DataStructures/README.md

            4.Insert the new element in the new array.

+* **Linked List** is a collection of nodes that collectively form a linear sequence.
+Each node stores a reference to an object that is an element of the sequence, as well as a reference to the next node of the list.
+The first and last node of a linked list are known as the head and tail of the list, respectively.
+By starting at the head, and moving from one node to another by following each node’s next reference, we can reach the tail of the list.

 * **Stack**: a collection of objects that are inserted and removed according to the last-in, first-out (LIFO) principle.
 Formally, a stack is an abstract data type (ADT) such that an instance S supports the following methods:
     - .push(item): Add element item to the top of stack.